drohrbaugh9/rekt/DISCLAIMER.md

 A JavaScript file referenced by PageNotFoundGitHub.html

+## AbsoluteDrift.zip

+A drifting game of epic amazingness

 ## CapsLock.vbs

 Repeatedly toggles Caps Lock.
 Windows may see this file as a threat, it is not.
 Here is the code as of 2015-06-25: